If you are using an API in Portal that requires the use of tokens (Client IDs and Client Secrets), this article will explain how to generate it.

 Public Containers API (public_containers_api) - Needed to use the container API to manage containers.
 Read more about the container API here.
 You also need this scope if you want to use containers in nShift On-premises, read more here.

-- Public COP Cloud Access (public_cop_cloud_access) - Used for secure communication between On-premises and Portal in order for subscriptions to run.
+- Public COP Cloud Access (public_cop_cloud_access) - Used for secure communication between On-premises and Portal for subscriptions to run.

 ScanApp public Api (public_api_scanapp_consignor) - Needed to use containers in nShift On-premises.
 This scope gives On-premises access to retrieve a list of available Action Centers based on the owner associated with the installation.
 Read more about containers in On-premises here.